-- Do not enter or leave the building in groups.
-Avoid crowding and respect the personal space of others. - Each school will identify the entrances and exits to be used by students and staff. - Wash your hands after you enter the building and disinfect your workspace as needed.
+- Each school will implement strategies to prevent crowding when students and staff are entering and exiting. - Each school will identify the entrances and exits to be used by students and staff. - Wash your hands after you enter the building and disinfect your workspace as needed.